mkenney/docker-devenv/README.md

          --help, help
              Show this extended help screen

+         --ctags-exclude
+             Used to specify files or directories that should be excluded when compiling the tags file.
+The value can be either a comma- separated list of glob patterns or this option can be specified multiple times.

          -d, --daemonize
              Used when initializing or restarting an instance.
 If specified, allow the instance to continue running after detaching from the